Staff and service is great. Wait time needs tweaking for sure. Popular place.

 • Tanning beds or sunlamps

 Squamous cell carcinoma is diagnosed with a skin biopsy.
 A skin biopsy is a minor procedure in which your dermatologist numbs the area and then takes a sample of your lesion.
-This sample is examined microscopically for skin cancer cells.
+This sample is examined microscopically for the presence of skin cancer cells.
 If skin cancer cells are seen, further treatment is required.

 The best treatment for squamous cell carcinoma depends on several factors: the type of squamous cell carcinoma, the location of the skin cancer, and your health and medical conditions.
 Your dermatologist can assess your skin cancer and develop an individualized treatment plan to meet your goals and specific needs.